menacit/virt_base_course/19-linux_os_virt_tech.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Eric Nielsen (CC BY 2.0)" -->
-There is no such thing as a OS-level VM in the Linux kernel.
+Unlike other operating systems, there is no such thing as a "OS-level VM" in the Linux kernel.

 Gluing together features like _chroot_, _namespaces_ and _cgroup_ creates the illusion.